-The second part of the Hackathon was held on 12.29.2014, and the hosting school was Yad Mordechai in Bat-Yam, run by Principal Avivit Ministerial.
+The second part of the Hackathon was held on 12.29.2014, and the host school was Yad Mordechai in Bat-Yam, run by Principal Avivit Ministerial.

-Orly Maimon, entrepreneurship coordinator and Ronit Cohen, Innovations coach at the school, planned this day to the core.
+Orly Maimon, entrepreneurship coordinator, and Ronit Cohen, Innovations coach at the school, planned this entire day.

-In the inner hall at school, where all participants gathered, the tables were set by subject initiative groups.
-Every student was given a Yad Mordechai folder and in it the schedule for the day, business cards to be filled out and other materials to serve them throughout the day.
+In the inner hall at the school where all participants gathered, the tables were set by subject initiative groups.
+Every student was given a Yad Mordechai folder and in it was the schedule for the day, business cards to be filled out, and other materials to serve them throughout the day.

-The teacher Karen guided one group, the other by teacher Ronit, the third by Sigal, fourth by Michal and the fifth by Orly.
+Karen, a teacher, guided one group, the second group by teacher Ronit, the third by Sigal, the fourth by Michal, and the fifth by Orly.

-The first group's task was to reduce the number of ideas chosen during the first part of the Hackathon into one idea per group.
+The group's first task was to reduce the number of ideas chosen during the first part of the Hackathon down to one idea per group.

-By filtering the ideas, the students weighed the pros and cons of the preferred idea, for example:
+By prioritizing the ideas, the students weighed the pros and cons of the preferred idea, for example:

 - A more useful idea